Killfish2746/Killfish2746/README.md

 - 👋 Hi, I’m @Killfish2746
 - 👀 I’m interested in ... learning hacks & network pentest & SEC565: Red Team Operations and Adversary Emulation
+- 💻  teaching web developing and information tecknology person
-- 🌱 I’m currently learning Lpick1 & CCNA & BASH script by self study
+- 🌱 I’m currently learning Python & Js & Django by self study
 - 💞️ I’m looking to collaborate on ... a companies or persons who need a person who is junior red team student
 - 📫 How to reach me ... by sending email to amirshamakhi79@gmail.com
 - 😄 Pronouns: ...his/him